zonghangoh/ascenda_search/README.md

 2. Data Search

 	It is assumed that only one filtering parameter is used per request.
-	When no parameters are selected, all hotels are fetched.
+	When no parameter is selected, all hotels are fetched.

 	Data search is done via simple key value pair look ups using the global variables *hotels_data* and *hotels_by_destination*.